 How do I apply?

-Here’s the catch, as they insist on meeting applicants in person, so will have to visit Singapore if you wish to apply.
+Here’s the catch, as they insist on meeting applicants in person, so you will have to travel to Singapore for a face-to-face meeting only to apply.

 Are there any alternatives to Bangkok Bank?